Madison Avenue Corridor Improvement Project

 • A new roundabout at Madison Avenue and 37th Street with crosswalks and buffered bike lanes.

 To limit public disturbances and costs, the Public Works and Utilities Departments will complete the roadway and utility improvements at the same time to lessen disruptions.
-The project addresses bicycle and pedestrian improvements, critical utilities for storm, water and wastewater lines, gas line and overhead powerlines within the corridor that have reached their lifespan.
+The project addresses bicycle and pedestrian improvements, relocation of utilities and improvements to overhead powerlines within the corridor that have reached their lifespan.

 Project Vision